our Story in video

-1971 The Morgans family moved to Liberty, MO in 1971 and started having Bible studies in their home.
+1971 John and Rhodana Morgans and family moved to Liberty, MO in 1971 and started having Bible studies in their home.
 Eventually, they were secured a house free of charge as a place of worship for the church.

 1972 On the first Sunday of 1972, the church began and held their first official service in the house.
 In February of that year, they became first church in Missouri to be a recipient of the United Pentecostal Church's "Christmas for Christ" offering.
 [Click HERE to learn more about North American Missions and Christmas for Christ].